onixary/ssc_wiki_en/docs/mod_content/form_ability_overview.md

 ### Special Forms

-1. **Allay**: A spectral entity that can only consume amethyst shards.
+1. **Allay**: A floating spectral entity that can only consume amethyst shards.
 Fragile but skilled with bows, capable of absorbing targets' health through arrows.

 2. **Feral Cat**: A quadruped animal with conservative strengths and weaknesses, possessing night vision and fall damage immunity.